syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 ![](PatternandPractices_images/PatternandPractices_img4.jpeg)

-The view model has a collection of workspaces that is data-bond to the **ItemsSource** property of the docking adapter.
+The view model has a collection of workspaces that is data-bound to the **ItemsSource** property of the docking adapter.
 The adapter transforms the particular view model or business object into a corresponding dock element in the docking manager.

 Every dock element we see in the application is a workspace.
 There are three kinds of workspaces: the All Documents view, the Properties view, and the Document view.
 The docking adapter hooks up the “active window changed” event of the docking manager; the view model receives the message whenever the active document is changed.

 **Data** **Template**

 Since WPF has an implicit template approach, it is easy for us to apply visuals to the view models.
 In this application, the data templates are defined in **App.xaml** with only the **DataType** attribute mentioned and not key-specified.
-The WPF template engine will traverse the tree and find the appropriate model type and apply the templates.
+The WPF template engine can traverse the tree and find the appropriate model type and apply the templates.

 {% highlight xml %}
 <application.resources>